 All changes disrupt people’s expectations.
 Even desirable changes, such as getting a promotion or getting married, bring with them unintended consequences.
 Conner argues that workplace changes are no different than major changes in one’s personal life: We expect to live in equilibrium, so when change disrupts that equilibrium, we resist the change to minimize the disruption.

 With this in mind, you can assume that resistance to implementing a project is inevitable.
 The key question is whether that resistance will be overt or hidden.
 Overt resistance, in the form of complaints or criticism, is much easier to work through and provides valuable feedback to the project team.
 Hidden resistance, such as spreading rumors or outright sabotage, is difficult to detect until it’s already done significant damage.

 Ask yourself if your client’s organization encourages dissent or if its culture tends to drive dissent underground.
 A lack of open resistance is a danger signal.
 If you don’t see any signs of resistance, work to draw it out into the open.
 If people have a constructive way to express their concerns, you will more likely be able to respond to such resistance.

 Resilience: Gauge the organization’s capacity to change

 Resilience is the ability to absorb major change without showing dysfunctional behavior.
 Just as a sponge can only hold a certain amount of water, people have limits as to the amount of change they can process.
-ODR, Conner’s consultancy, tracks 29 different attributes that resilient people possess, which fall into the following five categories:
+ODR, Inc. (which is now Conner Partners) tracks 29 different attributes that resilient people possess, which fall into the following five categories: